 About

-We’re Kayla and Max—a creative couple on a mission to share the timeless art of glassblowing.
-With more than 15 years of experience and a deep passion for this mesmerizing craft, we built a custom mobile glassblowing studio and hit the road.
-Today, we travel nationwide to bring live glassblowing demonstrations to communities everywhere—sparking curiosity, inspiring creativity, and igniting a love for glass artistry.
+We’re Kayla and Max—a creative couple passionate about sharing the timeless art of glassblowing.
+With more than 15 years of experience, we present live, narrated demonstrations from our fully equipped mobile glassblowing studio.
+Through events and fairs nationwide, we bring this captivating craft directly to communities—combining education and entertainment to spark curiosity, inspire creativity, and ignite a love for glass artistry.

 Kayla’s Story

 Kayla discovered glassblowing while studying marine science at Jacksonville University in Florida.
-What began as a single class art-requirement quickly became a lifelong passion.
-Mesmerized by molten glass, she changed her major and later graduated with a Bachelor of Fine Arts concentrating in glassblowing.
-Although she changed her major, her love of the ocean still influences her work to this day—fish, conch shells, waves, and other sea-inspired forms appear throughout her sculptures.
+What began as a single art class to fulfill a requirement quickly became a lifelong passion.
+Mesmerized by molten glass, she changed her major and later graduated with a Bachelor of Fine Arts with a concentration in glassblowing.
+While her path shifted from science to art, her love of the ocean continues to influence her work—fish, conch shells, waves, and other sea-inspired forms frequently appear throughout her sculptures.

-Since graduating, Kayla has worn many hats in the glass world: teaching classes, performing at fairs and festivals nationwide, and creating custom pieces for private events.
+Since graduating, Kayla has taken on many roles in the glass world.
+She has taught classes, performed live demonstrations at fairs and festivals nationwide, and created custom pieces for private events.
 She has taught at Janke Glass Studios in Atlanta and has led workshops and live demonstrations aboard Celebrity Cruise Lines.
 Her work has also been featured at the Museum of Science and History in Jacksonville, including a life-size cast-glass replica of a megalodon shark jaw.

 Max’s Story

-Max’s fascination with glass began in childhood during a family trip to Venice, where he became captivated by the delicate glass animals crafted by master artisans.
+Max’s fascination with glass began in childhood during a family trip to Venice, where he was captivated by the delicate glass animals crafted by master artisans.
 Years later, he studied glassblowing at Jacksonville University—where he and Kayla first met.
-Although he went on to earn a Bachelor of Science in Music Business and a Master of Business Administration, his love for glass never faded.
-Today, Max is thrilled to return to the craft, apprenticing and creating new work alongside Kayla.
+Although he went on to earn a Bachelor of Science in Music Business and a Master of Business Administration, his interest in the craft never faded.
+Today, Max has returned to glass, apprenticing and creating new work alongside Kayla.

 Our Work Together

-We founded So Hot Glass in 2023 with a shared goal: to bring this ancient art form directly to the public while building a life rooted in creativity, craftsmanship, and community.
+We founded So Hot Glass in 2023 to bring the ancient art of glassblowing directly to audiences through live, narrated demonstrations.
 The name “So Hot Glass” is a playful nod to the pronunciation of Kayla’s last name, Socha (SO-ha).

-No matter the occasion, our mission is the same: to inspire wonder and leave audiences with lasting memories of the magic of glassblowing.
+No matter the setting, our mission remains the same: to spark curiosity, inspire creativity, and leave audiences with a lasting appreciation for the artistry and wonder of glassblowing.